thatnewyorker/os-memlock/docs/overview.md

 ## Examples Directory

 - `examples/simple.rs`
-  - Minimal usage with safe error handling and Linux-only dump-exclusion hint.
+  - Minimal usage with safe error handling and Linux/FreeBSD dump-exclusion hint.
 - `examples/locked_vec.rs`
   - A minimal RAII example that locks on creation, zeroizes on drop, and unlocks before freeing.
 Demonstrates a pattern for safe wrappers.